MicrosoftDocs/entra-docs/docs/fundamentals/how-to-customize-branding.md

 - For Microsoft Outlook `https://outlook.com/contoso.com`
 - For SharePoint online `https://contoso.sharepoint.com`
-- For my app portal `https://myapps.microsoft.com/?whr=contoso.com`
+- For My Apps portal `https://myapps.microsoft.com/?whr=contoso.com`
 - Self-service password reset `https://passwordreset.microsoftonline.com/?whr=contoso.com`

 For B2B collaboration end-users who perform cross-tenant sign-ins, their home tenant branding appears, even if there isn't custom branding specified.

-In the following example, the company branding for Woodgrove Groceries appears on the left.
+In the following example, the company branding for Woodgrove Groceries appears on the left, with the Woodgrove logo, fonts, and custom text.
 The example on the right displays the default branding for the user's home tenant.
+The default branding displays the Microsoft logo, fonts, and text.

 :::image type="content" source="media/how-to-customize-branding/b2b-comparison.png" alt-text="Screenshot of comparison of the branded sign-in experience and the default sign-in experience.":::